 Molly TuttleFri 19th April 2019

 N.B.
-20/02/19 All TLR Chorus reserves are now taken!
+20/02/19 This show will be part standing!
+All TLR Chorus reserves are now taken!
 Any Chorus members buying tickets after today will need to come early to guarantee a seat!

 One of the highlights of 2018 here at TLR was the visit of Molly Tuttle and Rachel Baiman in April.
 Rachel was already established via her work with Ten String Symphony, but everyone was absolutely floored by the guitar playing and performance of Molly Tuttle.
 We knew she was a major star in the making.
 Well, despite another heap of awards to come her way (see more below), we’ve been lucky enough to secure her again.
 This time she takes centre stage!